Educational Psychology Service

 Where the school is concerned about your child, they should first discuss this with you and try a variety of ways to make the situation better.
 If despite this, there are continuing concerns, the school may seek your permission to involve the Educational Psychologist.
 You will be asked to sign a consent form.

 What will happen next?

-Your child’s class teacher or another member of staff will have a meeting with the EP to discuss their concerns and think about some plans to help.
+Your child’s class teacher or another member of staff will have a meeting with the Educational Psychologist to discuss their concerns and think about some plans to help.
 The school will let you know what has been planned at the meeting.
-Depending on the circumstances, the EP may have a meeting with you and/or with your child, or the EP may continue to work with the class teacher only.
+Depending on the circumstances, the Educational Psychologist may have a meeting with you and/or with your child, or the Educational Psychologist may continue to work with the class teacher only.

 How will this help my child?

-The psychologist will collect information about your child to help plan the best way forward (this is usually written into a record of involvement (ROI).
+The psychologist will collect information about your child to help plan the best way forward (this is usually written into a record of involvement).

 - observe them in the classroom or playground

 - talk to the teacher about what happens in the classroom